-- allow the bed to do the work of the muscles (which decreases blood and lymph flow, part of the immune system which requires movement to function properly).
+- Allow the bed to do the work instead of the muscles (which decreases blood and lymph flow, part of the immune system which requires movement to function properly).

 That may sound grim but don’t worry, it’s possible to enjoy your shows and offset the harm by maintaining a better position while watching TV in bed.

 If there is a correct posture for watching TV in bed it would be to NOT lie down while watching since it causes damaging strain to the neck and back which support the head in that position.
 Avoid it by practicing healthy postural habits, yoga poses and re-designing your bedroom to be more ergonomic.

 With these tips, you can comfortably watch TV without having fear of developing some of the common posture issues like forward head posture or rounded shoulders.

 Read much more on all this below!